torshimizu/Guide-for-Transplants/car_to_bike.md

 Locking Your Bike
 -----------------
+There is an indoor bike rack at Ada HQ that can accommodate up to 8 bikes.

 There are tons of bike racks around, on the street or in parking garages, so you should never have trouble finding one.

 If your wheels are quick-release, consider buying two locks: a hefty U-Lock and a thick chain lock.
 The U-Lock should go around your wheel, the parking rack, and the frame of your bike.
 The chain can go around your rear wheel and the parking rack.
 The chain lock isn’t necessary since rear wheels are more custom than front wheels, but it’s nice to not worry about it ever being stolen.